 Substitute teaching is an endless string of first impressions.
 Not only do you meet new students with every assignment, but you’re often introduced to other teachers and administrators as well.
-What you wear can quickly define how you’re perceived.
+What you wear as a substitute teacher can quickly define how you’re perceived.

 At the very least, you should dress to fit in with the majority of full-time teachers at your new school.
 This will most likely be a mix of business casual and business professional outfits, i.e., tailored dress pants, knee-length skirts and dresses, jackets, and tops, including collared shirts and blouses.
 Your clothes should be fitted but not tight or revealing.
-Avoid any open-toed shoes (no flip-flops!) and instead go with nice dress shoes, flats, or boots.
+Substitute teachers should avoid open-toed shoes, sandals, flip-flops, and instead go with nice dress shoes, flats, or boots.
 Make sure that you’re not wearing anything that can be interpreted as offensive or derogatory, including anything with religious or political symbolism.

 But Make Sure You’re Comfortable!

 No matter what you’re wearing, you still have to do your job.
 Substitute teachers spend a lot of time on their feet and moving about the classroom, so you don’t want to spend eight hours a day in high heels.
 Make sure you feel comfortable and confident by choosing substitute teacher outfits that are functional, appropriate, and specific to your role.
 For example, if you’ll be subbing for a kindergarten class, wear clothing that can get messy and that allows you to crouch and sit on the floor comfortably.
 Loose-fitting activewear such as sweatpants, t-shirts, and sneakers are acceptable if you’re filling in for a gym teacher.
 What you wear influences both how others see you and how you perform on the job.

 Now that you know what to wear as a substitute teacher, are you ready to find your first substitute teaching assignment in the U.S.?